 12. How to track account progress and forecast future revenue?

-As you start reading the remaining of the book, you will set out a journey to figure out the answers.
+As you start reading the remaining of the book, you will set out on a journey to figure out the answers.
 First of all, you need to know your position, next you need to know which roles people are playing in the client’s company?
-Next, you ought to figure out what impedes you in your selling process, afterward you need to subject your customer’s attitude to your proposal to scrutiny and finally, you need to help the people you are interacting with them feel they had won the game.
+Next, you ought to figure out what impedes you in your selling process, afterward you need to subject your customer’s attitude to your proposal to scrutiny, and finally, you need to help the people you are interacting with them feel they had won the game.

 The other positive point of the book is that it provides you various practices to identify your answers.

 [Relevant Topic: 7 Ways to sell more by Fostering your Charisma]